OpenPodcar/OpenPodcar/README.md

 ### 2. Linear Actuator

-Before mounting the linear actuator under the vehicle, first test it with the Pololu to check that it is functional.
+Before mounting the linear actuator under the vehicle, first acceptance test it with the Pololu to check that it is functional:

-#### Initial Testing
+#### Acceptance Testing

 This section shows how to test the linear actuactor before mounting it.